Athletics at the 2022 Commonwealth Games – Men's marathon: Field

 Athletics Weekly named the favourite as the Tanzanian Alphonce Simbu, who finished third at the 2017 World Athletics Championships and had a season best of 2:06:20.
 Kenya's Jonathan Korir held the fastest personal best in the field; 2:04:32 achieved in Amsterdam in 2021 but his best time for 2022 was 2:08:04 at the Tokyo Marathon on 6 March.
 Ugandan Victor Kiplangat ran 2:05:09 in Hamburg which gave him the fastest season best in the field.
 Dewi Griffiths, Stephen Scullion and Motlokoa Nkhaunutlane all had personal bests under 2:10 while the sole Englishman, Jonny Mellor had run 2:10:46 in the trials for the games in Manchester.
-Other runners in the field included Australians Andrew Buchanan and Liam Adams who had personal bests of 2:12:23 and 2:10:48, respectively, Lesotho runners Lebenya Nkoka and Tsepo Mathibelle and Norther Irish runner Kevin Seaward.
+Other runners in the field included Australians Andrew Buchanan and Liam Adams who had personal bests of 2:12:23 and 2:10:48, respectively, Lesotho runners Lebenya Nkoka and Tsepo Mathibelle and Northern Irish runner Kevin Seaward.
 Paul Pollock was due to race but pulled out due to injury before the start.
-Athletics Weekly predicted a top three finish of Simbu, Korir and Kiplangat in times of 2:09:45, 2:09:50 and 2:10:15, respectively.
-Athletics Weekly noted a lack of "quality of depth" in the field while suggesting that Kenya had struggled to find athletes to compete.
+Athletics Weekly predicted a top three finish of Simbu, Korir and Kiplangat in times of 2:09:45, 2:09:50 and 2:10:15, respectively. they also noted a lack of "quality of depth" in the field while suggesting that Kenya had struggled to find athletes to compete.

+Course

+The marathon distance is 42.195 km long as sanctioned by World Athletics.
+The course started in Smithfield, Birmingham, headed down Sherlock Street and on to Pershore Road (A441).
+Passing Edgbaston Stadium, the course took a detour through Cannon Hill Park before rejoining Pershore Road and continuing in a southerly direction.
+The course left Pershore Road and passed through Bournville and by Cadbury World, took a turn on to Heath Road then Kingsley Road, Woodlands Park Road, Hay Green Lane, and back on to Bournville Lane to head north back through Bournville.
+The course rejoined Pershore Road via Warwards Lane and headed in the opposite direction up to the roundabout where the road meets Sherlock Street.
+At the roundabout the runners would make a u-turn to repeat the above section for a second time.
+When reaching the roundabout again, the runners would proceed on to Sherlock Street, then take a left on to Hurst Street towards the city centre.
+The course then passed by the town hall and the central library before heading into the Jewellery Quarter via Newhall Hill and Frederick Street.
+The course then turned on to Warstone Lane, Caroline Street and George Street before turning left back towards the centre.
+The course finally ran along Edmund Street and Colmore Row before finishing next to St Philip's Cathedral.